String Duo No. 2 (Mozart)

 The last movement is a theme with six variations and a coda.
 As a whole, this duo blends in better with Haydn's four because the viola is more limited to providing harmony than in K. 423.
 The set of six was presented as all Haydn's, and Colloredo was unable to "detect in them Mozart's obvious workmanship."

-The Austrian composer Gerhard Präsent has made an arrangement for string trio (2 violins & violoncello) in 2012, regularly performed by the ALEA Ensemble.
+John Irving describes both works as 'breathtaking in inventiveness', singling out in this duo 'the powerful Adagio introduction to K424, resembling at times the ‘French ouverture’ idiom; the tonal digression into the flat mediant in the development section of the ensuing Allegro; and the deft touches of melodic chromaticism that colour its siciliana slow movement.'